Skip to main content

 What is the early teal season?

 The early teal season is a statewide waterfowl season that takes place on public and private lands open to waterfowl hunting Sept.
-1–9, 2025.
+1–9, 2026.
 Hunting hours for the early teal season differ from regular waterfowl hunting hours.
-See the Hunting hours section.
+Go to the Hunting hours section for more information.

 What can I hunt during the early teal season?